British Army during the Second World War: Comparison of equipment

 The other British artillery guns in 1939 were the 6-inch howitzer left over from the First World War, and the 25-pounder.
 In the evacuation from France, the artillery left behind 1,000 field and 600 anti-tank guns.
 Much of what was lost was obsolete and the re-equipment programme produced the mass of artillery that proved decisive from 1942 onwards.
 Self propelled artillery guns used were the German Wespe and Hummel against the Allied Bishop, Deacon, Priest and Sexton.

 For the infantry the German MP 38/40 submachine gun took the British by surprise, and the army issued an urgent requirement for its own submachine gun.
 The Thompson submachine gun was effective, but heavy, and initially hard to obtain because of its American patent.
 The crude but simple to manufacture Sten gun was accepted and between 1941 and 1945, some 3,750,000 were produced.

 The British Bren light machine gun with a rate of fire of 500 rounds a minute and 30 round magazine, came up against the German MG 42 which had a rate of fire of 1,500 rounds per minute and ammunition belts of 200 rounds.
-The standard British rifle was the bolt action Lee–Enfield Rifle, No. 4 Mk I that outmatched the standard German rifle of the war, the Karabiner 98k; later German rifles included the Semi-automatic rifles Gewehr 41, Gewehr 43 and the first assault rifle, the StG 44.
+The standard British rifle was the bolt action Lee–Enfield Rifle, No. 4 Mk I that was comparable to the standard German rifle of the war, the Karabiner 98k; later German rifles included the Semi-automatic rifles Gewehr 41, Gewehr 43 and the first assault rifle, the StG 44.

 The British medical services had better staffing, equipment and medicines; it enabled the British Army to keep a higher proportion of troops in the field than its opponents.
 In April 1940 a standardised system of markings for British vehicles was introduced to take account of the mass mechanisation of the army.